mit-rss/wall_follower/README.md

 [extremely](https://www.spar3d.com/news/lidar/velodyne-cuts-vlp-16-lidar-price-4k/)
 [expensive](https://www.robotshop.com/en/hokuyo-ust-10lx-scanning-laser-rangefinder.html?gclid=Cj0KCQiAq6_UBRCEARIsAHyrgUxYmgjfz734t-zWCqa2U4l7LAVsZ1_cp2CuvuD3WalcBQ9tCp2_WmMaAjbAEALw_wcB)
 and it is your responsibility to keep it in good condition for future classes.
 The racecar can survive a couple light bumps but if it goes flying into a wall it can be destroyed.
-The whole frame can split in half, the lidar can get scratched, the TX2 can get damaged, etc. Any one of these repairs can cost hudreds if not thousands of dollars.
+The whole frame can split in half, the lidar can get scratched, the TX2 can get damaged, etc. Any one of these repairs can cost hundreds if not thousands of dollars.

 If your car develops hardware issues for any reason, please tell the TAs and we will replace your car and then refurbish the damaged one.
 Most teams will probably have some sort of hardware issue throughout the course and it is typically not a big deal.
 But if you damage the car in an extreme way through obviously reckless behaviour you may find yourself working on the simulated car for the rest of the course.